OG Ron C: 2008 to Present

-OG Ron C started a website called CHOPNOTSLOP.COM, which he dedicated to keeping DJ Screw music alive.
-On the website he also has the world's first 24 Hour Screwed (music) Up Radio Station Chopnotslop Radio.
+OG Ron C started a website called CHOPNOTSLOP.COM, which he dedicated to keeping DJ Screw's music alive.
+On the website, he also has the world's first 24 Hour Screwed (music) Up Radio Station Chopnotslop Radio.
 Being that he is such a major influence to other DJs he started The Chopstars to help up and coming Chopped and Screwed DJs.
 He started with DJ Lil Steve who has been his protégé since 2005.
-In 2008 he met and brought on DJ Candlestick.
-In 2009 he added DJ Hollygrove and DJ Chose a well known College and Texas Club Scene DJ/producer/artist.
+In 2008, he met and brought on DJ Candlestick.
+In 2009, he added DJ Hollygrove and DJ Chose a well-known College and Texas Club Scene DJ/producer/artist.
 Dj Chose is a member of the group Brook Gang Music that OG Ron C also manages.
 In 2009 he hooked back up with his old Swishahouse right-hand-man Michael '5000' Watts and released the highly downloaded "The Return Of The Realest".
 Via Chopnotslop.com he continues to release new mixtapes and albums.
-He always preached that he wanted to continue to keep DJ Screw's legacy alive by offering his own brand of audio intoxication, and "keepin boys Chopped Up, Not Slopped Up."
+He always preached that he wanted to continue to keep DJ Screw's legacy alive by offering his own brand of audio intoxication, and "keepin' boys Chopped Up, Not Slopped Up."

 In 2013 OG Ron C made a remix of Swedish hiphop duo Lorentz & Sakarias "Molnen (Ni kan inte nå mig)" ft.
 Duvchi.

 In a first for OG Ron C, he collaborated with California-based indie rock band The Neighbourhood for the Chopped Not Slopped remix of the group's single "Afraid".